SamEureka/balenaRancher/README.md

 # <img src="logo.png" alt="rancher steer" width="60" /> balenaRancher

-Use balenaRancher to easily deploy a Raspberry Pi 4 based kubernetes cluster with a Rancher server and k3s worker nodes.
+Use balenaRancher to easily deploy a Raspberry Pi4 based kubernetes cluster with a Rancher server and k3s worker nodes.
 The deployment is slightly more complex than your typical BalenaCloud deployment... but this is kubernetes, so it's never 'easy'!

 ## Equipment / Software needed